2nd NYPD officer shot in the Bronx; suspect in custody

+Police say a man walked into the 41st Prencict and started shooting.

-Police say the female lieutenant was shot in the arm and rushed to Lincoln Hospital.
-She is expected to survive.
-Another officer suffered minor injuries.
+A female lieutenant was shot in the arm and rushed to Lincoln Hospital where she is expected to survive.
+Another officer is also being treated for minor injuries.

-Police say the suspect is in custody, and that it could possibly be linked to Saturday's police-involved shooting in the Bronx.
+Police say the suspect is in custody and is believed to be the shooter wanted in connection with Saturday night's shooting.

 This is a breaking story.
 Earlier story below.
 Check back for more updates.